Shashiyadav187/Student-Management-Mean-Stack/public/README.md

 # Student Management System

-A student management system made using MEAN Stack with following functionalites.
+A student management system made using MEAN Stack.

  -Used bootstrap css for styling your pages